jsreeram/ParallelJavaScript/README.md

 ## Terminology

-Frame indicates the iteration space.
-Depth indicates how many dimensions to iterate over.
+- *Frame* indicates the iteration space.
+- *Depth* indicaates how many dimensions to iterate over.
 As such it is how many dimensions are to be used in the frame.
-Grain indicates the value at each iterations, it is what is returned by an elemental function.
+- *Grain* refers to the value at each element in the frame - it is what is returned by an elemental function.
 An element is the grain found when the depth and the number of dimensions are the same.
 For example if one has a 4 dimensional structure and maps at the depth of 4 then the grain is the same as the element and the frame has 4 dimensions.
 If I map at the depth of 3 then the grain is a 1 dimensional vector of elements and the frame has 3 dimensions.
 Since Arrays are always one dimensional one can only iterate at the depth of 1, the frame has 1 dimension and the grain is the same as the elements.
 The terms grainType and elementType indicate corresponding types of a grain or an element.

 ## API